Master’s Degrees in Nuclear Medical Technology/Technologist

 There are 3 colleges that offer a master’s degree in nuclear medical technology/technologist.
 Learn more about the most popular 3 below:

 The most popular school in the United States for nuclear medical technology/technologist students seekinga master's degree is University of Alabama at Birmingham.
 Roughly 22,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,568 per year, while in-state graduate students, on average, pay $8,100 per year.
-During the 2020-2021 academic year, 12 people received their master's degree in nuclear medical technology/technologist from UAB.
-About 67% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 12 people received their master's degree in nuclear medical technology/technologist from UAB.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 University of Mississippi is the 2nd most popular school in the nation for students seeking a master's degree in nuclear medical technology/technologist.
-Each year, around 21,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,934 per year, while in-state graduate students, on average, pay $8,938 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to nuclear medical technology/technologist majors at Ole Miss.
+The average in-state tuition for full-time undergraduates is $9,252 per year, while in-state graduate students, on average, pay $9,252 per year.
+During the most recent year for which we have data, 5 people received their master's degree in nuclear medical technology/technologist from Ole Miss.

 Explore Major by State